DavidGuere/Pin-generator/README.md

   ```sh
   npm install
   ```
-- Run the `npm` command to run the project locally in your computer in development mode:
+- Run the `npm` command to run the project locally on your computer in development mode:

   ```
   npm start